 - 1. City Heights encourages breastfeeding for as long as the mother wishes to breastfeed their infant.
 A private space is provided if mothers prefer. - 2.
-Temperature of breastmilk is checked and recorded on Infant and Food chart on arrival and kept in a monitored fridge under 5 degrees Celsius.
-Breast milk must be under 5 degrees Celsius when delivered.
-Milk will be gently warm by placing it within a bowl of warm water until lukewarm or room temperature. - 3.
-Parent are asked to bring all their baby's formula (or breast milk) clearly labelled with child's name and proportions to be prepared. - 4.
-Bottles must be clearly labelled with child name and the date the container was opened. - 5.
-In our nursery bottles will be sterilised after each use with an appropriate bottle steriliser and left to completely dry before storing them. - 6.
-In toddler room bottles will be washed in the dishwasher and left to completely dry before storing them.
+Parent are asked to bring all their baby's formula (or breast milk) clearly labelled with child's name and proportions. - 3.
+Bottles must be clearly labelled with child name. - 4.
+Bottles will be returned each day so parents can sterilise them at the end of the day.